 This post was written by Nagiarry Porcena-Meneus, the Department of Commerce’s Program Manager, Office of Neighborhood Economic Development.

-In the fall of 2020, the City of Philadelphia kicked off the Philadelphia Taking Care of Business (PHL TCB) Clean Corridors Program, a $7 million economic development initiative that expands the Department of Commerce’s existing commercial corridor cleaning efforts from 49 commercial corridors to 85 throughout the city.
+In the fall of 2020, the City of Philadelphia kicked off the Philadelphia Taking Care of Business (PHL TCB) Clean Corridors Program, which expanded the Department of Commerce’s existing commercial corridor cleaning efforts from 40 commercial corridors to 83 throughout the city.

 In tandem with this expansion, the William Penn Foundation provided funding support to the Overbrook Environmental Education Center (OEEC) to expand their Philly Green Ambassador (PGA) pilot program.
 The program enhances the careers of PHL TCB Cleaning Ambassadors by teaching tangible skills related to environmental stewardship.
 Another benefit of the program is the development of a group of neighborhood-based workers to be environmental champions within their neighborhoods.
 The PGA Program instructors are from the Academy of Natural Sciences alongside the OEEC’s instructors: Dr. Adrianne Flack, Gennifer Rollins, Mary E. May, Delrico Fletcher and Alice Wright.

 “We are proud to support the Philly Green Ambassador pilot program, which through specialized training promises to set workers on positive, sustainable career paths,” said Nathan Boon, Senior Program Officer at the William Penn Foundation.
 “Ultimately, the goal is to foster a stronger, more inclusive, and more racially diverse climate and conservation workforce.
 This program is a great step in that direction.”